openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 AWS_WEB_IDENTITY_TOKEN_FILE:  /var/run/secrets/eks.amazonaws.com/serviceaccount/token
 ```

-### See our files in the app
+### See the bucket contents through OSToy

-Now we can use our app to see the contents of our S3 bucket.
+Use our app to see the contents of our S3 bucket.

 1. Switch to the browser tab for the OSToy application and hit refresh.
-1. Click on "ACK S3" in the left menu in OSToy.
+1. A new menu item will appear.
+Click on "ACK S3" in the left menu in OSToy.
-1. You will see a page that lists the contents of the bucket which at this point should be empty.
+1. You will see a page that lists the contents of the bucket, which at this point should be empty.

     ![view bucket](images/13-ack-views3contents.png)